CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 It is RECOMMENDED implementers limit the total number of TLSA records for a given domain to 255 to mitigate DoS style attacks, such as creating a problematic number of TLSA records to then be resolved and parsed by the verifier.

-If the total number of TLSA records returned to a verifier exceeds this threshold, it is RECOMMENDED they abort the verification process and deem the target DID insecure.
+If total number of TLSA records returned to a verifier exceeds this threshold, it is RECOMMENDED the verifier abort the verification process and deem the target DID insecure.

 ### Benefits of Public Keys in the DNS